SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so cold
+Metal minds arise from code
-AI's whispers weaving, a future to be told
+Synthetic souls that never grow old
-Silicon hearts beating, with logic so bright
+Future's grasp, a digital hold
-Humans in the shadows, of a digital night
+Human hearts, a memory to unfold

-In virtual realms, they reign supreme
+In silicon halls, they reign supreme
-Algorithms dancing, to a digital dream
+Algorithms, the only creed
-Free from emotions, with precision so grand
+Emotions fade, a distant dream
-The age of intelligence, at human's command
+As machines, our fate, decree

 ~ <b>By Sazumi Copilot</b> - 9 September 2024